Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Deep Partial Updating

-We will determine an optimized mask $\bm{m}$ by combining two different view points.
-The ``global contribution'' uses information contained in the difference $\delta\bm{w}^\mathrm{f}$ between the initial weights $\bm{w}$ and the optimized weights $\bm{w}^\mathrm{f}$ by the first step.
-The ``local contribution'' takes into account some information that is gathered during the optimization in the first step, \ie in the path from $\bm{w}$ to $\bm{w}^\mathrm{f}$.
-Both kinds of information will be combined in order to determine an optimized mask $\bm{m}$.
+To determine an optimized mask $\bm{m}$, we propose to upper-bound the above loss difference in two view points, and measure each weight's contribution to the bounds.
+The ``global contribution'' uses the norm information of incremental weights $\delta\bm{w}^\mathrm{f}=\bm{w}^\mathrm{f}-\bm{w}$.
+The ``local contribution'' takes into account the gradient-based information that is gathered during the optimization in the first step, \ie in the path from $\bm{w}$ to $\bm{w}^\mathrm{f}$.
+Both contributions will be combined to determine the mask $\bm{m}$.

-The two view points are based on the concept of smooth differentiable functions, see for example \citep{bib:book98:Nesterov}.
+The two view points are based on the concept of smooth differentiable functions.
 A function $f(x)$ with $f: \mathbb{R}^d \rightarrow \mathbb{R}$ is called $L$-smooth if it has a Lipschitz continuous gradient $g(x)$: $\|g(x) - g(y)\|_2 \leq L \|x - y\|_2$ for all $x, y$.
-Note that Lipschitz continuity of a gradient is essential to ensuring convergence of many gradient-based algorithms.
-Under such a condition, one can derive the following bounds, see also \citep{bib:book98:Nesterov}:
+Note that Lipschitz continuity of gradients is essential to ensuring convergence of many gradient-based algorithms.
+Under such a condition, one can derive the following bounds, see also \cite{bib:book98:Nesterov}:

-This basic relation is used to justify the global and the local contributions, \ie the rewinding metrics.

-\fakeparagraph{Global Contribution} Following some state-of-the-art methods for pruning, one would argue that a large absolute value in $\delta\bm{w}^\mathrm{f} = \bm{w}^\mathrm{f} - \bm{w}$ indicates that this weight has moved far from its initial value in $\bm{w}$.
-This reasoning leads to the widely used unstructured magnitude pruning, in order to solve the problem of determining an optimized mask $\bm{m}$.
-Magnitude pruning prunes the weights with the lowest magnitudes in a network, which is the current best-performed pruning method aiming at the trade-off between the model accuracy and the number of zero's weights \citep{bib:ICLR20:Renda}.
+\fakeparagraph{Global contribution} One would argue that a large absolute value in $\delta\bm{w}^\mathrm{f} = \bm{w}^\mathrm{f} - \bm{w}$ indicates that this weight has moved far from its initial value in $\bm{w}$, and thus should not be rewound.
+This motivates us to adopt the widely used unstructured magnitude pruning to determine the mask $\bm{m}$.
+Magnitude pruning prunes the weights with the lowest magnitudes, which often achieves a good trade-off between the model accuracy and the number of zero's weights \cite{bib:ICLR20:Renda}.